project-sunbird/sunbird.org-docs/developer-docs/server-installation/ansible-variables.md

 > Note:
 >
 >- The ansible inventory setup is a must before we can start to run jobs from the **Provision**, **ArtifactUpload** and **Deploy** directory in Jenkins.
-The **Build** directory on Jenkins does not require the ansible variables
+The **Build** directory on Jenkins does not depend on the ansible variables
->- It is highly recommended that you complete the ansible inventory update before proceeding further
+>- It is highly recommended that you complete the ansible inventory updates before proceeding further

 ### List of Servers with their Ansible Group Names